Azure-Samples/arc-demo-multi-tenancy/README.md

 | `CODE_OF_CONDUCT.md` | Microsoft's code of conduct for open source. |
 | `README.md`          | This README file.                            |
 | `LICENSE`            | The license for the sample.                  |

-## Scenarios - Overview

-1. Multiple teams in a single cluster

-    * Deployment requirements:
-        * Need to be able to dedicate namespace or cluster to a tenant
-        * Need to provide as much Tenant autonomy as possible without compromising other tenants

-1. One team, multiple instances of the same application in a cluster

-    * Deployment requirements:
-        * Need to deploy different configurations for a single application
-        * Need to manage at least `prod` and `dev` versions and environments

-## Limits/Constraints

-This sample does not include networking, security, or resource policies necessary for namespace isolation.

 ## Prerequisites